Victorian Christmas Decorations

 The Etsy creator of the garland above even sells a “Make Your Own Dried Fruit Garland” kit if you’re more the DIY type.

 Victorian Bunting Christmas Decor

 There’s something extremely British about bunting.
 Stringing up these banners for any holiday, and Christmas in particular is festive and traditional.
 Have a look at a few of the Victorian-esque options here.

-While not strictly Victorian, when you add a rustic stocking above a mantle to a victorian theme you certainly invoke a very olde-timey feel.
+While not strictly Victorian, when you add a rustic stocking above a mantle to a Victorian theme you certainly invoke a very olde-time feel.
 We suggest going with natural fabrics like Linen, Burlap, Plaid or Wool.

-What is your favourite of these Victorian Christmas Decorations, share on our Forum or comments below!
+What is your favourite of these Victorian Christmas Decoration?
+Share on our Forum or comments below!